NodeToy/react-nodetoy/README.md

 }
 ```

+# Update Time / Dynamic uniforms

-If you materials are using any time nodes (Time, SinTime, CosTime...), add the `NodeToyTick` component to your scene.
+If you materials are using any time nodes (Time, SinTime, CosTime...), add the `<NodeToyTick/>` component to your canvas component.
 This will update the time of the materials every frame.

 ```tsx
 import { NodeToyMaterial, NodeToyTick } from '@nodetoy/react-nodetoy';